 When your asthma is well-controlled, you experience very few symptoms throughout the day and night and you can perform daily activities without shortness of breath, chest tightness, coughing or wheezing.
 It is recommended that people with asthma monitor their symptoms daily.
 The information below can help you determine your level of asthma control.

 Tracking asthma symptoms is a key component to keeping asthma in good control.
 Knowing how much of what medicine to take, and when, is based on your symptoms and can be found in your Asthma Action Plan.

 There are four key symptoms that you should monitor to help you keep your asthma under control:

 How often do you have asthma symptoms during the day, such as coughing, wheezing, chest tightness or shortness of breath?

 - Nighttime Symptoms

-How often do you use your rescue inhaler to relieve asthma symptoms?
+How often do you use your quick-relief or rescue inhaler (i.e., albuterol medicine) to relieve asthma symptoms?

 - Activity Level